Gathering signatures from around the country

 In 1989 an English-language text of the treaty was discovered in the papers of the Littlewood family.
 Solicitor Henry Littlewood was in the Bay of Islands and Auckland in the 1830s and 1840s.
 Some people argue that this Littlewood treaty is a translation back into English from Māori and that it was prepared after the treaty signing on 6 February 1840.
 Others claim it is the final English draft of the treaty that was thought to have been lost.
 The document is now held at Archives New Zealand in Wellington.

-In either case, the version signed at Waitangi and copied to London in 1840 is the official Treaty, and, legally, there is only one Treaty.
-Under the Treaty of Waitangi Act 1975, which sets out the Treaty in both languages, the Waitangi Tribunal has exclusive authority to determine the meaning and effect of the Treaty.
+In any case, the version signed at Waitangi and copied to London in 1840 is the official treaty, and legally there is only one treaty.
+Under the Treaty of Waitangi Act 1975, which reproduces the treaty in both languages, the Waitangi Tribunal has exclusive authority to determine the meaning and effect of the treaty.

-Chiefs based their decision to sign or not on many things, and reasons varied from one region to another.
-Many who signed were fearful or uncertain of the outcome.
+Chiefs had many reasons for deciding to sign or not, and these reasons varied between regions.
+Many of those who signed were fearful or uncertain of the outcome.

 Many chiefs were confused about the issue of Crown pre-emption (Article 2), which the government interpreted as a strict rule that land held under customary title could be sold only to the Crown.
 It seems that this was discussed in detail on only one occasion.
 It is possible that those who explained the treaty to Māori did not themselves fully understand the implications of this legal doctrine.
 Some Māori believed that they had agreed only to a right of first refusal: if the Crown was unable or unwilling to buy a particular piece of land at a price the owners regarded as fair, it could be sold freely to private buyers.